Soay, St Kilda

 Soay (Soaigh) is an uninhabited islet in the St Kilda archipelago, Scotland.
-The name is from Old Norse Sauðey, meaning 'island of sheep'.
+The name is from Old Norse Sauðey, meaning "island of sheep".
 The island is part of the St Kilda World Heritage Site and home to a primitive breed of sheep.
-It is the westernmost point in the United Kingdom, if disputed Rockall is excluded.
+Excluding Rockall, it is the westernmost point of the United Kingdom.

 Geography

 Soay lies some 40 mi west-northwest of North Uist in the North Atlantic It is about 2 km north-west of Hirta, from which it is separated by the narrow Sound of Soay, which is only about 500 metres wide.
 Two sea stacks, Stac Shoaigh (Soay Stac), 61 m, and Stac Biorach, 73 m, lie between.
 The island covers about 96.8 ha and reaches a height of 378 m, the cliffs rising sheer from the sea.
+The summit, Cnoc Glas, is the most westerly hill in Great Britain and the United Kingdom.

 The island is formed of a breccia of gabbro and dolerites and is a single mountain peak rising from the sea-bed, without Ice-Age erosion.

 Along with the rest of the archipelago, Soay is owned by the National Trust for Scotland, managed by NatureScot as a nature reserve and is included it the St Kilda World Heritage Site.
 It is unlikely that this island ever had permanent habitation.
 Men from Hirta would stay for a few days while gathering wool.